 The Executive Committee currently consists of Messrs.
 Maffei, Mays and Rapino.
-The Executive Committee did not take any formal actions during the 2017 fiscal year, although the members did meet informally from time to time to discuss the affairs of the company.
+The Executive Committee acted by unanimous written consent once during the 2018 fiscal year, and the members additionally met informally from time to time to discuss the affairs of the company.